 What should I look out for?

 Many other eye conditions can cause one or both of the eyes to be red, and these may be mistaken at first for conjunctivitis.
-This includes inflammatory conditions affecting the inside of the eye, shingles and ulceration of the eye (although all these conditions tend to cause blurring or reduction of vision together with pain).
+They include inflammatory conditions affecting the inside of the eye, shingles, iritis and ulceration of the eye (although all these conditions tend to cause blurring or reduction of vision, together with pain).

 You should see a doctor if you are uncertain what is causing your symptoms and the symptoms do not settle within a few days.
 Also, see a doctor urgently if any of the following occur:

-- Symptoms change (for example, light starts to hurt your eyes).
+- Your symptoms change (for example, light starts to hurt your eyes).

 - You have pain in the eye (mild soreness rather than pain is usual with conjunctivitis).

-- Spots or blisters develop on the skin next to the eye.
+- Spots or blisters develop on the skin next to the eye, or on your eyelid or nose.

 - Your vision is reduced.